-An underactive thyroid gland also referred to as hypothyroidism, is a condition in which your thyroid does not produce enough hormones (1).
+An underactive thyroid gland, also referred to as hypothyroidism, is a condition in which your thyroid does not produce enough hormones (1).

 What causes an underactive thyroid?

 An underactive thyroid can occur in both men and women at any age but is more common in women over 60.
 1 in 20 women of this age have hypothyroidism (2).
-Some babies can also be born with it, so the UK uses blood spot tests to screen babies at five days old.
+Some babies can also be born with hypothyroidism, so the UK uses blood spot tests to screen babies at five days old.

 Hypothyroidism could have many causes, including:

-- Immune system problems – autoimmune thyroid disease is a process in which your immune system attacks your thyroid gland, reducing its ability to produce hormones.
+- Immune system – autoimmune thyroid disease is a process in which your immune system attacks your thyroid gland, reducing its ability to produce hormones.
 The common name for this is Hashimoto’s thyroiditis.